abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

    - _Redundancy_: Having multiple, redundant elements that can perform the same function can increase a system’s resilience, as it can continue to function even if some of its components fail.
    - _Modularity_: A modular system, where components are organized into semi-independent subunits, can be more resilient, as disturbances in one module are less likely to spread throughout the entire system.

 2. **Self-Organization**: Self-organization is the ability of a system to organize and maintain its structure without external control or intervention.
 Self-organizing systems can adapt and evolve in response to changes in their environment, ensuring their continued functioning and survival.
-Meadows highlights the importance of understanding self-organization in complex systems, as it can lead to the emergence of new patterns, structures, and behaviors that may not be predictable or easily controlled.
+Meadows highlights the importance of understanding self-organization in complex systems, as it can lead to the emergence of new patterns, structures, and behaviours that may not be predictable or easily controlled.
 Self-organization can be encouraged or hindered by various factors, including:

    - _Feedback loops_: Positive and negative feedback loops within a system can influence its self-organization by amplifying or dampening changes in the system.
    - _Rules_: The rules governing a system, such as its decision-making processes or resource allocation, can either enable or constrain its self-organization.